aMarCruz/jspreproc/README.md

 //#if expression
 //#elif __expression__
 ```
-If the expression evaluates to falsy, the block of code that follows the statement is removed.
+If the expression evaluates to falsy, the block following the statement is removed.

 ```js
 //#ifdef NAME
 //#ifndef NAME
 ```
-Test the existence of a defined name.
+Test the existence of a defined symbol.
 These are shorthands for `#if defined(NAME)` and `#if !defined(NAME)`.

 ```js